akomarla/akomarla/README.md

 [`data_transparency_cpra`](https://github.com/covidincustody/data-transparency-cpra) Metrics to measure and visualize the transparency of govt. agencies in response to FOIA requests (www.covidincustody.org)

-[`resentencing_data_initiative`](https://github.com/redoio/three_strikes_project) A model to determine resentencing eligibility of non-violent offenders in California's prisons (used by the Three Strikes Project -  Stanford School of Law)
+[`resentencing_data_initiative`](https://github.com/redoio/three_strikes_project) A model to determine resentencing eligibility of nonviolent offenders in California's prisons (used by the Three Strikes Project -  Stanford School of Law)

 </td><td valign="top" width="33%">